 Note: The sliders limit each other, so the TAC can never be lower than the Black TAC (but it can be higher).

-Black TAC: The value for the black point (Black TAC), which results from your settings, will be displayed after a short calculation time below the text box Custom (outlined in red in the screenshot below).
+Black TAC: The Black TAC is the sum of all color values.
+The value resulting from your settings for the black point (Black TAC) is displayed after a short calculation under the Custom text field next to the calculated Lab value in percent (red frame in the screenshot below).